Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 ------

-Build the app and press the buttons at the bottom of the "Game Substate" to test the different types of packing algorithm.
+Build the app and repeatedly tap the buttons at the bottom of the "Game Substate" to test the packing algorithms.
 Tap the test button to run a battery of tests.

 ![Screenshot](screenshots/screenshot1.png?raw=true "Bin Packing Algorithm Demo screenshot 1")

 ![Screenshot](screenshots/screenshot2.png?raw=true "Bin Packing Algorithm Demo screenshot 2")

 ### Notes ###
+* This demo should work on all the Haxe targets that HaxeFlixel supports.
-* The "OptimizedMaxRectsPacker" algorithm does not have an occupancy measure, so it always prints 0% for occupancy.
+* The "OptimizedMaxRectsPacker" does not keep an occupancy measure, so it always prints 0% for occupancy.